 I went on a week-long vacation to explore some of the best beaches in New Hampshire.
 The state is small, with only 1 million residents, and it has the second-lowest population density of any U.S. state behind Wyoming.
 So, if you’re looking for fewer people and more nature, then this is probably the place for you!

-In this blog post, I have put together a list of my 6 top beaches in New Hampshire.
+In this blog post, I have put together a list of my 6 Best Beaches in New Hampshire.
 And with clean water and long stretches of sand, all six of these beaches should be on your radar this summer!

 Best Beaches in New Hampshire